448 Sausalito Blvd, Sausalito, CA

 Status: Settled out of court

-Rather than fight an unwinnable lawsuit, the City of Sausalito agreed to return our attorneys fees and grant David his project.
+Rather than fight an unwinnable lawsuit, the City of Sausalito agreed to allow the project to proceed.

 Filings and Letters